 - All-natural fillers – It is entirely possible to fill beanbags with all-natural fillers.
 Some harken back to the days of yore, such as dried beans, rice and buckwheat husks.
 However, beans and rice are very expensive in the quantities required to fill a bean bag.
 And they will make it extremely heavy.
 Buckwheat hulls are much lighter.
 But they tend to have sharp edges and are not very comfortable.

 - Shredded foam – Some bean bags are filled with shredded foam or small foam blocks.
 But this material is not very supportive and causes bean bags to lose most of their ergonomic properties.

 - Recycled EPS pellets – Recycled EPS pellets are touted as an eco-friendly alternative to virgin EPS beads.
 But they suffer from a startlingly short lifespan, and you end up having to replace them twice or three times as often.

 - Virgin EPS beads – Virgin EPS beads are the top choice for bean bag replacement filler.
 These beads are dense yet resilient, and they don’t go flat nearly as quickly as cheaper EPS pellets do.

-Refilling your beanbag with virgin EPS beads is a simple matter.
+Refilling your bean bag with virgin EPS beads is a simple matter.
 You begin the process much the same as you do when you are fluffing it, and you heed the same warnings.
-Once again, always keep a vigilant eye on open bean bags, and preferably, keep them in your hands at all times while open.
+Once again, always keep a vigilant eye on open bean bags.
+And preferably, keep them in your hands at all times while open.
 Your bean bag should have a child-resistant enclosure, which is usually in the form of a zipper with the tab removed.
-If you have one of these types of bean bags, it can be opened by inserting a paper clip through the hole in the zipping mechanism, but always remove it when the bean bag has been reclosed.
+If you have the correct bean bag zipper, it can be opened by inserting a paper clip through the hole in the zipping mechanism.
+But always remove it when the bean bag has been reclosed.